-Analysis of the social environment of surrounding residential communities reveals that there were no nearby urban settlements to the DMPA, and indeed the site appears to lie in the middle of five surrounding communities which essentially turn their backs on the Delta.
+The social environment of surrounding residential communities was described in Section 2.2.2.1.
+The analysis noted that there were no nearby urban settlements to the DMPA, and indeed the site appears to lie in the middle of five surrounding communities which essentially turn their backs on the Delta.

 Of the five surrounding communities, the route of the pipeline passes between Yorkeys Knob and Holloways Beach.

-The urban areas of Yorkeys Knob lie to the north of the site some distance along the beach, and to the west along Yorkeys Knob Road (approximately 900 m from the laydown area).
-Yorkeys Knob primary school is located approximately 1000 m to the north-west from the laydown area.
+The urban areas of Yorkeys Knob lie to the north of the site some distance along the beach, and to the west along Yorkeys Knob Road (approximately 900 metres from the laydown area).
+Yorkeys Knob primary school is located approximately 1,000 metres to the north-west from the laydown area.

-The closest urban areas are the northern extension of Holloways Beach along Poinsettia Street, with houses approximately 750 m from the laydown area; and those in a small enclave in Acacia Street near the boat ramp (a similar distance).
-The dwellings in Acacia Street are also within approximately 150 m from the boat ramp, however at this point the pipeline is located some distance away on the other side of wetlands on the side of the creek.
+The closest urban areas are the northern extension of Holloways Beach along Poinsettia Street, with houses approximately 750 metres from the laydown area; and those in a small enclave in Acacia Street near the boat ramp (a similar distance).
+The dwellings in Acacia Street are also within approximately 150m from the boat ramp, however at this point the pipeline is located some distance away on the other side of wetlands on the side of the creek.
 Both of these urban areas are also separated from the laydown and dredging areas by a large area of reserve (Poinsettia Reserve).

-Dwellings at Baronia Crescent are approximately 750 m from a booster pump however they are separated by a bend of the creek and a wide belt of mangroves on either side of the waterway.
+Dwellings at Baronia Crescent are approximately 750m from a booster pump however they are separated by a bend of the creek and a wide belt of mangroves on either side of the waterway.

-Chapter B10 (Noise and Vibration) found that noise emissions from pipeline construction and decommissioning would not significantly impact any of these sensitive receptors.
+The Noise Assessment (Ask, 2017) found that noise emissions from pipeline construction and decommissioning would not significantly impact any of these sensitive receptors.
 Minor night time noise exceedances from booster pumps under adverse conditions at the three closest receptors were identified; however it was expected that further mitigation (i.e. bunding or quieter plant selection) would result in compliance with the noise level targets.